odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

     ??? tip "Installing Apache Kafka ..."
         --8<-- "docs/education/tutorials/kafka-tutorial/task-installing-kafka.md"

-    The dojo makes use of egeria libraries and code samples in the following git repositories and you will needd a clone of them on your machine.
+    The dojo makes use of egeria libraries and code samples in the following git repositories and you will need a clone of them on your machine.

     - https://github.com/odpi/egeria
     - https://github.com/odpi/egeria-samples